open-telemetry/oteps/text/trace/0107-sampling-score.md

 - If downstream service does not find a score in the tracestate, it falls back to the configured score generation algorithm and updates tracestate and attributes
+- Any service can be configured to use other samplers (e.g. `TraceIdRatioBased`) In this case, score in tracestate is not affecting sampling decisions and is re-calculated by sampler.

+`ExternalScoreSampler` is responsible for:

+- reading and writing score to the `tracestate`
+- if score is set on the tracestate it makes sampling decision
+- if score is not present, it generates one using `SamplingScoreGenerator`.

+`SamplingScoreGenerator` responsible for:

+- calculating score in random or deterministic way based on sampling parameters.

 Here is a [proof of concept](https://github.com/lmolkova/opentelemetry-dotnet/pull/1) in .NET.